ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

   Mention the related ros2 issue (for example, ``Design doc for task ros2/ros2#<issue id>``) in the pull request or the commit message.
   Detailed instructions are on the `ROS 2 Contribute <http://design.ros2.org/contribute.html>`__ page.
-  Design comments will made directly on the pull request.
+  Design comments will be made directly on the pull request.

 If the task is planned to be released with a specific version of ROS, this information should be included in the pull request.